- Purchase the complete Expat Arrivals Hong Kong Guide (PDF)

 Lantau Island

-Lantau Island is significantly greener than Hong Kong Island, and strict ordinances help curb development and maintain the aesthetic appeal.
+Lantau Island is significantly greener than Hong Kong Island, and strict ordinances help curb development and maintain its aesthetic appeal.
 Even though more commercial ventures and housing projects are present nowadays, the island is still relatively sparsely populated.

 Most people living on Lantau Island have to travel off the island for work.
 Thankfully, it is well connected to the mainland via the MTR line and by frequent ferry services.